MicrosoftDocs/dataexplorer-docs/data-explorer/vnet-deployment.md

 Create a [private endpoint](/azure/private-link/private-endpoint-overview) to resources used by data connections, such as event hub and storage, and external tables such as Storage, Data Lake Gen 2, and SQL Database from your VNet to access the underlying resources privately.

  > [!NOTE]
  > Setting up Private Endpoint requires [configuring DNS](/azure/private-link/private-endpoint-dns), We support [Azure Private DNS zone](/azure/dns/private-dns-privatednszone) setup only.
 Custom DNS server isn't supported.

- > [!NOTE]
- > Setting up Private Endpoint requires is not supported on the Dev/Test sku of Azure Data Explorer.
-To utilize Private Endpoints you must provision ADX in a production sku.

 ## Dependencies for VNet deployment